DeveloperWilliams/DeveloperWilliams/README.md

 - I’m a Software Engineer.

--  I’m currently in love with openMRS
+-  I’m currently in love with JAVA☕︎

 -  Ask me about anything related to advanced .NET and Java Backends